-Electors start voting to officially pick Trump
+Electors remain faithful to Trump and select him as official winner

 - Mass defections of electors would be extremely unlikely

-At 10 a.m.
-Monday, members of the Electoral College began casting their ballots in state capitals across the nation to make Donald Trump's victory official.
-By noon, 11 states had voted, with no surprises.
+"As an elector from my home state of New York, I've never been more proud to cast a vote than my vote today for @HillaryClinton," he tweeted.

+When all the votes were counted in November, the President-elect won 306 electoral votes to Clinton's 232.
+Some have since called on electors to vote against their state results, after Hillary Clinton won the popular vote by nearly 3 million ballots nationwide.

-The 538 men and women will be voting primarily in accordance with the results from November in their state.
-The electors, chosen by state parties of the candidate who carried each state, will convene in all 50 state capitals and the District of Columbia.
+The 538 men and women voted primarily in accordance with the results from November in their state.
+The electors, chosen by state parties of the candidate who carried each state, convened in all 50 state capitals and the District of Columbia.

-When all the votes were counted from November, the President-elect won 306 electoral votes to Clinton's 232.
-It is expected that Trump will reach the 270 electoral votes needed to win the White House some time this afternoon.

 While electors are technically chosen to independently cast their ballots for president, both precedent and, in most cases, state laws require them to abide by the people's vote in each state.

 After a fraught election, some have called on electors to vote against their state results.

-Heightening the tension in recent weeks has been that Clinton actually won the popular vote by about 3 million ballots nationwide -- making Trump the worst-performing winner in the popular vote since 1876.
+In Minnesota, one elector was disqualified after declaring he would vote for someone other than his state's winner, Clinton.
+Under state law, he was replaced, and the alternate voted for Clinton.

 Protests had popped up around the country Monday as frustrated Americans sought one last opportunity to stop the candidate they opposed.

-But mass defections of electors would be extremely unlikely.
+But mass defections of electors was always extremely unlikely.

-Thirty-seven of Trump's pledged 306 electors would have to vote against him, becoming so-called "faithless electors," to keep him under the 270 threshold to become President.
-If Clinton were to reach 270 in that far-fetched scenario, she could become President.
-If no candidate reaches 270, the House of Representatives would hold a vote when Congress reconvenes in January.
+Thirty-seven of Trump's pledged 306 electors would have had to vote against him, becoming so-called "faithless electors," to keep him under the 270 threshold to become President.
+If Clinton were to reach 270 in that far-fetched scenario, she could have become President.
+If no candidate reached 270, the House of Representatives would have held a vote when Congress reconvenes in January.

 There have been a handful faithless electors in past cycles, though never enough to change the outcome of the race.
-One Texas elector has said he will not vote for Trump.

 Ohio Secretary of State Jon Husted, whose state was won by Trump, tweeted a picture of the ballot for electors in his state.
 It featured a ballot for Trump as President and Mike Pence as vice president.